msimet/Stile/doc/systest_basics.rst

 >>> rho1_result = rho1_test(star_data)

-And most objects have a ``.plot()`` method to then plot this data, which you call using the result as the argument:
+And most objects have a :func:`.plot` method to then plot this data, which you call using the result as the argument:

 >>> rho1_plot = rho1_test.plot(rho1_result)
 >>> rho1_plot.savefig('rho1.png')